 Students undertaking a LIS / MLIS degree can set up a student account to learn how to use the toolkit so when they become qualified librarians, they can use it in their work.
 Student users have full access to the toolkit – they can administer surveys and build reports – but any surveys or data they generate is not input into the regular database.
 This allows student users to test the tools without affecting an institution’s data.

 When an individual goes from being a student to an employed librarian, they need to set up a new account at the library where they are employed.
 Or, if they are using the same email address, they should contact us for assistance changing the account type.
 Student user data will be cleared from the database after one year of inactivity.

 Library consortia or associations may be interested in setting up a group user account.
+Group accounts give access to data from multiple institutions.
 There are two types of group user accounts: template-only access and full access.
 Both types allow group users to create and administer surveys on behalf of their member libraries.
 They also have the option to create templates to publish to their member libraries to administer on their own.
 Groups can edit and control surveys they create, and surveys created from their templates.